-Many people do not consider issues with paperwork to be a serious crime.
-However, California Penal Code Section 115 is prosecuted as a felony, and a conviction can have serious consequences.
-The professional legal team at the Simmrin Law Group can help you go over this charge, possible defenses, and the penalties for a conviction.
+Many people do not consider issues with paperwork to be a severe crime.
+However, California Penal Code Section 115 is a felony, and a conviction can have serious consequences.

-To convict a defendant under Penal Code 115, a California prosecutor must be able to prove that all of the following occurred:
+To convict a defendant under California PC Section 115: Filing a False Document, a California prosecutor must be able to prove that all of the following occurred:

 - The defendant filed, registered, or recorded a document with a public office